 - Prevention – developed programs to promote safe and healthy lifestyles.
-This component addresses curriculum as well as training for students, staff and parents
+This component addresses curriculum as well as training for students, staff and parents.

 Mission Statement Regarding School Safety

 To ensure that our teachers can concentrate on teaching and guiding our students in their learning.
-Our students will not be distracted from learning by anxiety or fear for their safety; they can enjoy socializing with classmates and adults in a climate of acceptance and warmth without fear of bullying and harassment.
+Our students will not be distracted from learning by anxiety or fear for their safety; they can enjoy socializing with classmates and adults in a climate of acceptance and warmth without fear from bullying and harassment.
 Expectations for behavior and a sense of responsibility will be clear.
 We will address the district priority to foster trust, respect and a greater sense of community among the staff, students, parents and other district residents through effective communication and understanding.

-- Develop programs to assure that students and staff have the skills, knowledge and dispositions necessary to establish a safe and healthy environment for teaching and learning.
+- Develop programs to assure that students and staff have the skills, knowledge and dispositions necessary to establish a safe and healthy environment for teaching and learning;

 - Implement a comprehensive school safety plan including a Code of Conduct through the Safe Schools initiative.
 Annual crisis training will be held, Emergency Response Plans updated and the District-wide Safety Team will meet several times a year.